zorroshp/SoilProfile/README.md

 # SoilProfile
 Soil Profile plot generation based on the Soil Borehole data.
-This simple program is started with python language and matplotlib moduele.
+This simple program is started with python language and matplotlib module.